-Egleé and Stanford, HAWAPO project leaders, share the following detailed update on efforts to mitigate the malaria crisis among Jotï, Piaroa and Eñepa indigenous communities of the Venezuelan Amazon.
+Egleé and Stanford Zent, HAWAPO project leaders, share the following detailed update on efforts to mitigate the malaria crisis among Jotï, Piaroa and Eñepa indigenous communities of the Venezuelan Amazon.
 It highlights both the project’s commitment to transparency, and the focused effort required to deliver this lifesaving solution.
-They write:

 “We hope this message finds you in good health and spirits, enjoying the fall season.
 Thanks to your generous help, we are making progress towards our goal to mitigate the malaria crisis among Jotï, Piaroa and Eñepa indigenous communities of the Venezuelan Amazon.
 We are deeply thankful for your goodwill and material support for this humanitarian effort.